FSC Lighting needed:

 Because FSC Lighting is a nearly 50-year-old company, Watkins and Treadwell streamlined many of the company’s processes as part of its Acumatica implementation.
 “Before Acumatica, our version of checking inventory was a sales guy running to the warehouse to ask how many units we had,” Treadwell says.
-“Having Acumatica, JAMS, and Scanco integrated allows us to manage all our inventory from a single location.
+“Having Acumatica Cloud ERP, Manufacturing Edition, and Scanco Warehouse Solution integrated allows us to manage all our inventory from a single location.
 We can easily look it up in the system and have confidence that it’s accurate.”

 Acumatica takes the guesswork out of production.
 Since the warehouse manager was often the only person who knew where things were, if he were absent, finding items took time.
 “He was really the only person that knew where everything was,” Treadwell says.
 “Now we have location-based picking so anyone can bring the product into manufacturing.”